Whit Bissell: Career

 From 1959 to 1961, Bissell was a regular for the third and fourth seasons of the television series Bachelor Father, costarring John Forsythe, Noreen Corcoran, and Sammee Tong.
 He appeared in an episode of Straightaway in 1961.
 He was cast three times on the NBC Western series The Virginian.

 Bissell played General Heywood Kirk in 30 episodes in the 1966–1967 season of the science-fiction television series The Time Tunnel.
 He often played silver-haired figures of authority, here as in many other roles (as described by AllMovie), "instantly establishing his standard screen characterization of fussy officiousness", leavened in many instances with a military bearing.
 Other examples of such authoritative roles as military or police officials, include appearances in The Caine Mutiny, The Magnificent Seven (1960), The Manchurian Candidate, Hud (1963), The Outer Limits (1963), Hogan's Heroes (1966), The Man from U.N.C.L.E.
 (1966) and Soylent Green (1973).
 Bissell also appeared in the Barnaby Jones episode, "Murder in the Doll's House" (March 25, 1973).

-Bissell appeared in the classic episode "The Trouble with Tribbles" of Star Trek, footage of which was re-used in Star Trek: Deep Space Nines "Trials and Tribble-ations".
+Bissell appeared in the classic episode "The Trouble with Tribbles" of Star Trek, footage of which was re-used in the Star Trek: Deep Space Nine episode, "Trials and Tribble-ations".

 In 1978 and 1980, Bissell appeared in two episodes of The Incredible Hulk, first in the second-season episode "Kindred Spirits" as Professor Williams, and later as Professor John Zeiderman in the second part of the fourth season two-parter "Prometheus".

 Bissell was a guest of honor at New York City's Tele-Fantasy Con 1975 on August 1 - 3, along with celebrities Noel Neill, Jim Danforth and Joseph Stefano, and spent the weekend meeting his fans and signing hundreds of autographs free of charge.
 He also received a life career award from the Academy of Science Fiction, Fantasy and Horror Films in 1994.
 He also served for many years on the board of directors of the Screen Actors Guild, and represented the actors' branch of the Academy of Motion Picture Arts and Sciences board of governors.